Nervi0z/iocx/README.md

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md).
-Run tests with `pytest`.
 Open an issue before large changes.

-New sources are welcome — add a function in `src/iocx/sources.py`, wire it into the relevant command in `cli.py`, and add tests.
+To add a new source: add the function in `src/iocx/sources.py`, wire it into `cli.py` and add tests.

 ---